IsaiahChin/the-knights-calculator/README.md

 This project is not affiliated with Hollow Knight or [Team Cherry](https://www.teamcherry.com.au/).
 All art assets used are owned by Team Cherry.

 ## License
-This project it not offering a license.
+This project is not offering a license.
 For more information [click here](https://choosealicense.com/no-permission/#for-users).